 Currently, many non-EU citizens do not need a visa to visit Europe.
 Starting in 2021, however, this will change.
-Non-EU citizens who wish to travel to Denmark will need an ETIAS visa for Denmark.
+Non-EU citizens who wish to travel to Denmark will need an ETIAS visa waiver for Denmark.
 It is important to know that this is the same for all EU countries found within the Schengen Area, not just for Denmark.

 The European Travel Information and Authorization System or ETIAS is a visa waiver program that will be put in place in efforts to strengthen the borders of the Schengen Zone.
 This is done by screening and tracking non-EU visitors who enter and travel throughout Denmark as well as the entirety of the Schengen Zone.

 Denmark, the EU, and the Schengen Area

 Denmark is a Scandinavian country located in Northern Europe.
 The country is made up of the Jutland Peninsula and various islands.
 A bridge connects Denmark from its capital city Copenhagen to neighboring Sweden.
 The official language is Danish and the currency used is the Danish Krone.

 Denmark joined the European Union in 1973 and joined the Schengen Zone in 2001.
 The Schengen Area is made up of 26 countries and its purpose is to function as one jurisdiction for international travel.

 Once the area is entered, a visitor can travel around without hard borders or additional passport controls.
 As a part of the Schengen Zone, tourists who visit Denmark can travel to any of the other Schengen countries with a Danish ETIAS.

 Who needs ETIAS to travel to Denmark?

 Once the system is in place, citizens of non-EU countries will have to apply for ETIAS before they travel to Denmark or any of the other Schengen countries.
 Even those who are currently allowed to travel to Europe visa-free will need an ETIAS starting as soon as 2021.

 The ETIAS Denmark oversees all applicants who wish to enter Denmark itself, plus any other Schengen country within the EU.
 Once applicants are approved they will be able to travel within the Schengen Zone for up to 90 days.